Heseduud/tiimintulokset/README.md

 npm install
 ```

-To run the backend succesfully, you'll need an FACEIT API token and a MongoDB atlas database.

 Create an .env file in the backend root directory with the following content:
 ```sh
 MONGODB_URI=<YOUR MONGODB URI HERE>